loopstudio/loop-studio-guides/javascript/README.md

     export { foo };
     ```

-  * In modules with a single export, prefer default export over named export.
+  * In modules with a single export, prefer default export over named export. eslint: [`import/prefer-default-export`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/prefer-default-export.md)

     > Why?
 To encourage more files that only ever export one thing, which is better for readability and maintainability.